GrahamDumpleton/wsgiorg/libraries.rst

 `memento <http://pypi.python.org/pypi/memento>`_
     This distribution provides code reloading middleware for use with your WSGI applications.
-Upon recieving each request, it forgets everything that it has imported since the last request so that it is imported all over again.
+Upon receiving each request, it forgets everything that it has imported since the last request so that it is imported all over again.
 The concept was inspired by the RollBackImporter used by Steve Purcell in `PyUnit